Understanding the Types of Neurofibromatosis

 Regular checkups and tests

-You’ll have regular testing and visits with our care team.
-These visits are a great time to talk about any troublesome symptoms.
-We also keep an eye on how or if your condition is progressing.
-We can track tumor growth, vision and hearing problems and more.
-These checkups also let us quickly catch and treat any complications.
+You’ll have regular testing and visits with your care team.
+These visits are a great time to share an update on your symptoms and any other concerns.
+We’ll use these checkups to track tumor growth, vision and hearing problems, and more.
+These visits also allow us to treat any complications quickly.

-Your providers can recommend medications to manage pain or physical therapy to help with movement problems.
-They may also talk with you about hearing aids, glasses and other tools to help with daily life.
+Your providers can recommend oral or IV (through a vein) medications to manage pain, or physical therapy to help with movement problems.
+They may also talk with you about hearing aids, glasses and other tools to help with everyday living.

 Surgery

-If you have tumors from neurofibromatosis, they can cause problems with your hearing, balance, movement and more.
-Your care team may recommend surgery to remove all or part of the tumor depending on its size, location and your symptoms.
-Some kinds of neurofibromatosis can trigger cataracts that cause vision loss.
-We may also recommend surgery for those.
+Tumors from neurofibromatosis can cause problems with hearing, balance, movement, and more.
+Your care team may suggest surgery to remove all or part of a tumor, depending on its size, where it is and your symptoms.
+Some types of neurofibromatosis can also lead to cataracts, cloudy areas on your eyes’ lenses that can cause vision loss.
+We may recommend surgery for those too.

 Radiation therapy and chemotherapy

 We also can shrink tumors using radiation or chemotherapy.
-One possibility, computer-guided Gamma Knife® surgery treats tumors with highly focused radiation in a single dose.
+Computer-guided Gamma Knife® surgery treats tumors with highly focused radiation in a single dose.

 Taking the Next Step